evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 I hope the source makes some sense, but the general idea is that once we 'follow' the `current-user` link and get its representation, we only need the extra `GET` request, if it wasn't embedded.
-This should be seamless.
+This should be a seamless experience.

 To implement this in browsers today, it means that the API client will need
 to: